-Guidelines for Additional Degrees, Certificates of Achievement, and Proficiency Awards Any college in the Ventura County Community College District will award additional associate degrees, certificates of achievement and proficiency awards to students with degrees earned either in the United States or at foreign institutions that meet the following criteria:
+Guidelines for Additional Degrees, Certificates of Achievement, and Proficiency Awards Any college in the Ventura County Community College District will award additional associate degrees, certificates of achievement and proficiency awards to students under certain criteria which follow below.
+Students seeking an associate degree(s) and who have a previous degree from an accredited institution will only be required to complete minimum (1) residency, (2) competency, (3) general education minimum Title 5 requirements, (4) major and (5) scholarship requirements.
+There will be no additional local GE or health/PE requirements (see below).

 1.)
 U.S. Degrees: A student who has earned an associate degree or higher at any regionally accredited institution in the United States may earn additional associate degrees.
 Institutions must be regionally accredited by one of the following accrediting bodies: